Russia-Iran oil pact: the deal without details

 On Wednesday, business daily Kommersant cited sources as saying the latest figures discussed at talks were in the area of 2.5-3.0 million tonnes a year (50,000-60,000 barrels per day) or a tenth of the original plan.

 The energy ministry declined to comment on the specifics of the deal.
-Kommersant said supplies could be organised via a Russian state-controlled trader.
+Kommersant said supplies could be organized via a Russian state-controlled trader.

 Tehran’s oil exports have been slashed to some 1.0-1.5 million bpd from 2.5 million bpd two years ago after the West imposed tough sanctions in a stand-off over Iran’s nuclear program.